-Through our residential services, the Children’s Home can care for around 100 children, youth and families at a time.
-We typically serve between 20 to 30 children at any given time through our foster homes.
-In addition to those served in our residential programs, hundreds of children and families are reached each year through our continuum of family preservation services, allowing us to serve more than 2,000 children — representing over 1,000 families — each year as we work to preserve and restore families.
-For information on our services, click here.
+Through our residential services, The Children’s Home can care for around 100 children, youth, and families at a time.
+In addition, we typically serve between 90 to 100 children at any given time through our off-campus foster homes.
+For information on our programming, click here

 What are the reasons children and families need help?

 Most of the children and youth placed in our residential programs are referred to us by county Department of Family and Children Services (DFCS) offices.
 These children and youth have been removed from their homes for various reasons and are now in the custody of the state.
 However, The Children’s Home also accepts private placements.

 Children are removed from their homes frequently due to:

 - marital discord which has become debilitating to the family